-The school provides education to its students with staff delivering the National Curriculum
+The school provides education to its students with staff delivering a broad and balanced Curriculum.

 What is the nature of your relationship with the individuals? - Old Park School collects and processes personal data relating to its pupils and employees to manage the parent/pupil and employment relationship.